Veljko Milanković: Operation Maslenica

 During Operation Maslenica, Milanković led an assault with his Wolves unit against Croatian positions in northern Dalmatia.
 The goal of Milanković and his unit were to push out Croatians and protect Serbs in the region.
 In 1992, he was injured in the foot while fighting in the village of Smrtić, in western Slavonia.
 Though he had to wear a cast, he did not leave the battlefield due to his leading position in the Wolves of Vučjak.
-He later played a critical role in the "Corridor of Life" which helped widen a strip of Serbian-claimed land.
+He later played a critical role in Operation Corridor which helped widen a strip of Serbian-claimed land.

 Death

-On 4 February 1993, Milanković was shot in the right side of his chest while street-fighting in Donji Kašić, Croatia.
+On 4 February 1993, Milanković was seriously wounded in street-to-street combat in Donji Kašić during Operation Steel '93 when he was shot in the right side of his chest from Croatian artillery fire.
 He later died of his wounds on 14 February 1993 at the age of 38 while receiving treatment at the Military Medical Academy in Belgrade.
 Three days later, he was buried in his native village.